Skip to main content

 You will have regular follow-up appointments to check on your baby’s progress and make adjustments to the helmet.
 These will happen every week at first, and then every two weeks, progressing to monthly as your baby grows.

-If your baby’s head shape still needs more correction, they may need a second or third Cranioband Lite, depending on their age and needs.
+If your baby’s head shape still needs more management as they grow, they may need a second or third Cranioband Lite, depending on their age and needs.

 After the LOC Cranioband Lite, your baby may move to a different helmet called the LOCband Lite, which is more durable and adjustable as they grow.
 This helmet can last 4 to 8 months, depending on your baby’s age and needs.